kjejac/terraform-beginner-bootcamp-2023/journal/week0.md

 https://en.wikipedia.org/wiki/Shebang_(Unix)

+_This project have used both formats and should probably be changed to only use one of them._

 #### Execution considerations
 When executing the bash script we can use the `./` shorthand notation to execute the bash script.